Ezequiel92/GADGETPlotting/README.md

 - PLOTTING FUNCTIONS: These are only for internal use.
 They take data in the format outputted by the data acquisition functions and return plot objects.
 - PIPELINE FUNCTIONS: These are the ones intended to be externally used.
 They take the location of the snapshot files, and configuration parameters, and produce a series of figures/gif/videos automatically.
 Some of these functions may produce by default a large number of images (but it can be configured to do less), and they may take a long time to run, especially if the function uses the `pgfplotsx` backend of [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

-NOTE: Despite what is mention above, being this a simple script, every function is exposed.
+NOTE: Despite what was mention above, being this a simple script, every function is exposed.
 So all can be used, as it is shown in testing.jl.
-Only two global constants and no data structures are defined (discounting what the dependencies may bring to the namespace).
+Only two global constants and no data structures are defined.

 ## Documentation